 The help system allows you to look up variable and function docstrings directly within Next.
 Docstrings will appear in a new help buffer.

-Slime provides a way of interacting with Next, and with Lisp code in general (in a REPL like manner).
+SLIME provides a way of interacting with Next, and with Lisp code in general (e.g. in a REPL).

 SLIME extends Emacs with support for interactive programming in Common Lisp.
 The features are centered around slime-mode, an Emacs minor-mode that complements the standard lisp-mode.
 While lisp-mode supports editing Lisp source files, slime-mode adds support for interacting with a running Common Lisp process for compilation, debugging, documentation lookup, and so on.

-s to launch a Swank server.
-Slime will connect to the Swank server and give you completion, debugging, documentation, etc. The default port for Swank on Next is
+C-h s to launch a Swank server.
+SLIME will connect to the Swank server and give you completion, debugging, documentation, etc. The port for Swank is define in

-After launching the Swank server in Next- within Emacs execute:
+After launching the Swank server in Next, execute the following within Emacs: